SPAAM-community/AncientMetagenomeDir/README.md

 geographic location, dates and DOIs and other accession numbers to **samples** in establised sequencing data databases.
 We define here 'metagenome' in a broad sense, primarily focusing any data where the whole DNA content is analysed and explored.
-Examples for this are ancient microbiomes, ancient sedimentary DNA and also samples used for ancient pathogen screening.
-Further expansion of these categories can be proposed to the [SPAAM community](spaam-workshop.github.io) for further consideration.
+Examples for this are ancient microbiomes (host associated metagenome), ancient sedimentary DNA (environmental) and also samples used for ancient pathogen screening  (single genomes).
+See the README of each list for more detailed descriptions of the contents of each list.
+Further modification and expansion of these categories can be proposed to the [SPAAM community](spaam-workshop.github.io) for further consideration.

 The purpose of this repository is not meant to be a comprehensive set of all